Howard–Bell–Feather House

-Howard–Bell–Feather House, also known as Bell–Feather House and old Feather's place, is a historic home located near Riner, Montgomery County, Virginia, United States.
+Howard–Bell–Feather House, also known as Bell–Feather House and old Feather's place, is a historic home near Riner, Montgomery County, Virginia, United States.
 It was built about 1810, and is a one- to two-story, three-bay, banked stone dwelling with a three-room plan.
 Also on the property is a contributing small frame house dated to the early-20th century.

 It was listed on the National Register of Historic Places in 1989.